ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 ![12](../../de/install/media/proxmox/proxmoxlxc12.PNG)

 * The first line refers to the major device number **189** Note: #1
-* In the second line, the unique id (usb-Texas_Instruments_TI_CC2531_USB_CDC___0X00124B0012023529-if00) from Note: #2 is specified individually and with the absolute path, note that the entire text is written in one line without line breaks.
+* In the second line, the unique id (usb-Texas_Instruments_TI_CC2531_USB_CDC___0X00124B0012023529-if00) from Note: #2 is given individually and with the absolute path, note that the complete text is written in one line without line breaks.
 * In the third line, the major device number **166** from ttyACM from Note: #3 is given.

 Save the configuration file (in the nano editor with the key combination: CTRL + o & CTRL + x to exit the editor)